Written by Tuscani

 Three FICO Scores?

 These are the three major credit bureaus (aka credit reporting agencies): Equifax (EQ), Experian (EX), and TransUnion (TU).
-In the past, consumers were able to purchase all three of their FICO scores at this site; however, since February 2009, consumers no longer have the option to purchase their EX FICO score at this site.
+In the past, consumers were able to purchase all three of their FICO scores at this site; however, from February 2009- June2013 consumers no longer had the option to purchase their EX FICO score at this site.
+But as of June 2013, EX FICO score is now available again.
+All three FICO scores are now available at this site.
 For more information on this, please click on the links below.

-To get started, you’ll need to find out what your EQ and TU FICO scores are to properly grasp your overall credit picture.
-If you are able to access your EX FICO score, that's even better.
+To get started, you’ll need to find out what your FICO scores are to properly grasp your overall credit picture.